hyunkim90/KSPP_PhytobiomeWorkshop_2024Spring/README.md

 Directory Description

-1. RawSequenceData: compressed fastq sequence data for the demonstration
+1. RawSequenceData: compressed fastq sequence data for the on-site hands-on analyses

 2. SampleMetadata: tab-separate sample metadata (tsv format) for the sequence processing and R analyses